ostroproject/ostro-os/doc/architecture/security-threat-analysis.rst

 * sensor DoS
 * unauthorized access to sensor (on server/sensor side)
 * attack using malicious data from a compromised sensor
+* attacks that can affect the hardware, like causing a device to overheat
+* attack vectors based on hardware that is specific to certain devices (like USB ports)